Definition of Sleep Difficulties:

 - Nighttime fears

 - Bedtime refusal

 - Difficulty falling asleep alone

 - Poor sleep habits

 - Excessive bedtime routines

-Cognitive-behavioral therapy (CBT) has been shown to be the most effective treatment for insomnia in several studies.
+Cognitive-behavioral therapy (CBT) has been shown to be the most effective non-medical treatment for insomnia in several studies.
 CBT is an effective, evidence-based treatment for sleep difficulties.
 Treatment includes assessment of sleep behaviors and related history, monitoring of sleep habits, alteration of sleep habits and environmental interference, implementation of an individually tailored sleep schedule based on current sleep patterns, and addressing disruptive beliefs about sleep.

 Cognitive interventions help individuals learn strategies to recognize, modify or eliminate unhelpful/negative thoughts or worries that interfere with their ability to sleep.
 Behavioral interventions also can include graduated extinction, parent education, and positive bedtime routines.